hdigital/parlgov-web/docs/project-history.md

 enforce data types.
 The original data was not added through Django and was edited manually, so that there are some inconsistencies in the database.
-Migrations were added to Django only in the early 2010s, and the apps' models can not be altered with Django migrations.
+Migrations were added to Django only in the early 2010s, and the apps' models cannot be altered with Django migrations.

 Second, the project has not been migrated to _newer Django versions_.
-Django introduced some new approaches and depreciated previous approaches.
-Some better best practices have evolved in the Django community, but none of them have been included in the code base.
+Django introduced some new approaches and deprecated previous approaches.
+Newer best practices have evolved in the Django community, but none of them have been included in the code base.

 Third, the entire _project structure is opaque_.
 In the early parts of the